itskawsarjamil/LAQuizzz/README.md

 # LAQuizzz-Let's Assess Yourself By Quiz.

-The Live link of this project are [here](https://dancing-gumption-7e5675.netlify.app/)
+The Live link of this project is [here](https://dancing-gumption-7e5675.netlify.app/)

 * toasted
     in this project i use toast to verify and show the answer of quiz